prathikshetty14/ipod-clone/README.md

 - **Menu Page**: Includes four different menu options (wallpaper, music, app store, settings).

-- **ZingTouch Integration**: Administrators can assign reviews to employees.
+- **ZingTouch Integration**: Utilizes ZingTouch for button interactions and gesture recognition.

-- **Music Section**: Employees can submit their reviews.
+- **Music Section**: Fully functional, with the ability to play, pause, skip to the next track, and return to the previous track.

-- **Navigation Bar**: Administrators can view, update, and delete reviews.
+- **Navigation Bar**: Features a live clock display.

 ## Project Structure